-Stroke a leading cause of adult death and disability, with an estimated total cost of €65 billion per year in Europe.
-Even though preventive measures are in place to reduce the incidence of stroke, the number of persons having a stroke in Europe is likely to increase from 1.1 million/year in 2000 to more than 1.5 million/year in 2025 because of the increasingly ageing population.
+Stroke is a leading cause of death and disability.
+Its estimated cost is €65 billion per year in Europe.
+Even though preventive measures are in place to reduce the incidence of stroke, the number of persons having a stroke in Europe is likely to increase because of the ageing population.

-In order to reduce these stroke statistics and the associated cost, the self-management of stroke risk factors is desirable because: 1) risk factors for stroke are well-known, and 2) 90% of strokes or secondary stroke events are preventable if the risk factors are managed appropriately.
+In order to reduce the negative consequences of stroke and the associated cost, the self-management of stroke risk factors is desirable because: 1) risk factors for stroke are well-known, and 2) 90% of strokes or secondary stroke events are preventable if the risk factors are managed appropriately.

 STARR (The Decision SupporT and self-mAnagement system for stRoke survivoRs) project and the system developed in it are targeting the self-management of stroke risk factors.
-Based on existing computational predictive models of stroke risk, we will develop a modular, affordable, and easy-to-use system, which will inform stroke survivors about the relation between their daily activities (e.g., medication intake, physical and cognitive exercises, diet, social contacts) and the risk of having a secondary stroke.
-This will lead to better prevention and a reduction of the number of secondary stroke events, as well as to a more efficient participation of patients in medical decision-making.
+We will use existing predictive models of stroke risk, and we will develop a modular, affordable, and easy-to-use system to inform stroke survivors about the relation between their daily activities (e.g., medication intake, physical and cognitive exercises, diet, social contacts) and the risk of having a secondary stroke.
+This will lead to better prevention and a reduction of the number of secondary stroke events, as well as to a more efficient participation of stroke survivors in medical decision-making.

-A multidisciplinary consortium has been built for achieving the objectives of this ambitious project, involving stroke survivors’ associations, healthcare actors, sensing and human-machine interfaces experts.
+A multidisciplinary consortium will work on the STARR project.
+It involves stroke survivors’ associations, healthcare actors and sensing and human-machine interfaces experts.
 The consortium also comprises 3 European companies who will exploit the results of the project after its end.